pkitlas/Personal-Website/content/publication/journal-article/index.md

 date = 2015-12-14T00:00:00

-subtitle = "Negotiating Moroccan Temporal and Spiritual Sovereignty in the Late Eighteenth Century" summary = "An examination of the complex geopolitical and Mediterranean worldviews taken from the close reading of Ibn ʿUthmān al-Miknāsī's diplomatic mission to Spain in the late eighteenth century" tags = ["Mediterranean"] categories = ["Paper"] publication_type = "2"
+subtitle = "Negotiating Moroccan Temporal and Spiritual Sovereignty in the Late Eighteenth Century" summary = """14 December 2015
+An examination of the complex geopolitical and Mediterranean worldviews taken from the close reading of Ibn ʿUthmān al-Miknāsī's diplomatic mission to Spain in the late eighteenth century"""" tags = ["Mediterranean"] categories = ["Paper"] publication_type = "2"